BOLT-7/P3/README.md

-old version of the Mi'kmaq game, new one [here](https://github.com/BOLT-7/school-game)
+Old version of the Mi'kmaq game, new one [here](https://github.com/BOLT-7/school-game)